Upgrade Checklist

 1. Are you using installations of Veeam Backup & Replication and Veeam Backup for Microsoft 365 on the same machine?
 First upgrade Veeam Backup for Microsoft 365, second upgrade Veeam Backup & Replication.

-2. Are you using integration with Veeam Backup for Microsoft Azure?
-If yes, after upgrade to Veeam Backup & Replication 12.1, select the existing Microsoft Azure Compute account in the Manage Cloud Credentials, click Edit, and go through the Microsoft Azure Compute Account to update account permissions.
+3. Are you using integration with Veeam Backup for Microsoft Azure?
+If yes, after you upgrade to Veeam Backup & Replication 12.2 and replace the obsolete accounts from p.11, select the existing Microsoft Azure Compute account in the Manage Cloud Credentials, click Edit, and go through the Microsoft Azure Compute Account to update account permissions.
 Otherwise, you can face problems when adding an external repository with backups created by Veeam Backup for Microsoft Azure 6.0.

 Integration with Veeam Management and Monitoring Products

 1. Are you using Veeam ONE to monitor your backup infrastructure?
 If yes, upgrade it first.
-Veeam ONE supports monitoring of backup servers version 10a or later.
+Veeam ONE supports monitoring of backup servers version 11a or later.

 2. Are you using Veeam Backup Enterprise Manager?
 If yes, consider the following: